dreamfactorysoftware/platform-wiki/setup-guide/common/iam-setup/Setup-IAM-permissions-for-operating-Snowplow.md

 [[/setup-guide/images/iam/operating-snowplow-permissions/download-credentials.png]]

 AWS gives you the chance to either show or download the credentials.
-Whichever you do, make sure you copy and paste those credentials directly into your EmrEtlRunner and StorageLoader config files, in the place of the credentials that were there before.
-(Those credentials are for the user who setup the Snowplow data pipeline: she required *more* permissions than EmrEtlRunner and StorageLoader require to keep the data pipeline running over time.)
+Whichever you do, make sure you **store these credentials safely**.
+You will need them in [step 5] (#update-configs) of this guide.

 Now close the window: your new user is setup.